 WHATS THE BUZZ ABOUT?

 Flatland Sugar is a modern country crossover band known for blending Nashville-style storytelling with pop-inflected hooks and polished production.
-Emerging in the mid-2020s, the group has drawn attention for its radio-ready singles released through Howlin’ Wolf Records and Cloud Palace Music for a sound that bridges contemporary country and Americana rock.
+Emerging in the mid-2020s, Flatland Sugar has drawn attention for their radio-ready singles released through Howlin’ Rebel Music and Cloud Palace Music for a sound that bridges contemporary country and Americana rock.

 Key facts